 Without a keen construction eye, most consumers are left in the dark when it comes to household claims – a situation that can easily can end up escalating into a repair cost nightmare.

 Having an advocate to fight for you can be the most direct route to protect, secure, and repair the damages done, without incurring more in the process.
 Wayne, Jack, and Nancy are all active in various organizations and charities around South Orange County - from the Dana Point Chamber of Commerce to raising support for cystic fibrosis.
 But for Wayne, and all those who work with him, “working with our clients to get them back to a pre-loss condition is the reward in itself.”

 For a complimentary consultation to determine how a Public Insurance Adjuster can help you navigate your insurance claim, call Nancy at (949) 842-5821 or Wayne (310) 251-8091.

 Call me old fashioned, but I believe that physical photos are a medium worth preserving.
 When I recently sat down to put together my daughter’s baby book, I thought of how printed images might at times seem like a thing of the past.
 But then I can’t imagine showing off my family photos by scrolling through all the images I posted to Facebook once upon a time.

-For her part, Diana has spent the better part of 30 years specializing in family portraits, wedding photos and capturing the most priceless of moments in all types of life celebrations.
+Diana Schmitt of the San Juan Capistrano-based Accents Portraits by Diana understands the desire for individuals and families to preserve their most precious memories in more than merely a digital format.
+She has spent the better part of 30 years specializing in family portraits, wedding photos and capturing the most priceless of moments in all types of life celebrations.